k8s-school/k8s-school/homefs/istio/observability.md

     NAME    TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)     AGE
     kiali   ClusterIP   10.107.105.114   <none>        20001/TCP   99m

 By default, Kiali is exposed with a service type ClusterIP.
-Thus, it is not reachable from ouside kubernets cluster.
+Thus, it is not reachable from ouside Kubernetes cluster.
 We have two options to make it reachable externally.

 **Option 1: Using kubectl port forwarding**